-Like I mentioned, I started off as a sole proprietor and gradually moved my way into a S-Corporation business structure.
+As I mentioned, I started off as a sole proprietor and gradually moved my way into an S-Corporation business structure.
 However, I operated for MANY years as a sole proprietor.
 I think in all honesty, I did this because it was easy and I did not need to really do anything aside from choose a name.

 In hindsight, I think personally I should have set myself immediately up as an LLC.
 It was foolish for me to leave my personal and business assets unprotected.
 I was somewhat overwhelmed by the process of getting set up as an LLC.
 Also, the vocabulary at the time seemed SO over my head.

 However, just like anything in life – the business structure for your nutrition practice is 110 % “figureoutable”.
 And at the end of the day, terms like “Articles of Organization” while may seem new to us; are nonetheless easily definable.
 So, don’t let the vocabulary get in the way of choosing the best business structure for the particular needs of your nutrition private practice.